How to Document SOPs for AI Agents

 What to cut from legacy SOPs before giving them to AI

-Nova is Agently's operations AI employee: it can execute recurring workflows across tools when your SOPs are clear enough to map to actions -- and when your Brain holds the policies and templates humans already trust.
+Jarvis is Agently's AI agent, drawing on an operations specialist behind the scenes: it can execute recurring workflows across tools when your SOPs are clear enough to map to actions -- and when your Brain holds the policies and templates humans already trust.
 Integrations show which systems you can connect; Getting started walks through first setup.
 Try Agently free.

 Frequently asked questions